Nestle goes vegan with meat-free burger range

 The world’s biggest packaged foods group, known for KitKat bars and Nescafe instant coffee, is trying to defend its place in consumers’ shopping carts by making products healthier, with less salt and sugar, and by introducing ranges more in line with modern eating habits.

 Demand for meat-free foods is rising fast.
-Last year total U.S. retail sales of plant-based meat substitutes grew more than 23% to exceed $760 million, according to Nielsen sales data analyzed by The Good Food Institute, a non-profit organization promoting plant-based alternatives.
+Last year total United States retail sales of plant-based meat substitutes grew more than 23% to exceed $760 million, according to Nielsen sales data analysed by The Good Food Institute, a non-profit organisation promoting plant-based alternatives.

+Incredible Burger!
+Today we launched a Garden Gourmet 'cook from raw' burger in Europe, and unveiled plans for the U.S. More here: https://t.co/1grR3arhpJ #flexitarian #plantbased #GoodLife pic.twitter.com/23RiZJfPf9— Nestlé (@Nestle) April 2, 2019

+Yesterday we launched the Garden Gourmet Incredible Burger.
+This and other innovations underline our increased focus on authentic, plant-based food https://t.co/f5TxoMyldZ #plantbased #vegan #foodinnovation #meatfreeburger pic.twitter.com/nIopjuHnHu— Nestlé (@Nestle) April 3, 2019

 Food makers also say their latest offerings are tasty enough to tempt more meat eaters’ palates.

-In the United States, the group will start rolling out a plant-based range dubbed “Awesome Burgers” under its Sweet Earth brand from this autumn.
+In the US, the group will start rolling out a plant-based range dubbed “Awesome Burgers” under its Sweet Earth brand from this autumn.

 Underscoring the meat-free trend, fast-food chain Burger King and Silicon Valley startup Impossible Foods on Monday announced the rollout of their vegetarian “Impossible Whopper” in 59 stores in and around St. Louis, Missouri.